degville/docs-cloud/en/install-maas.md

 By default, MAAS will monitor local network traffic and report any devices it discovers on the 'Device discovery' page of the web UI.
-This page also functions as the landing page for the dashboard and will be the first you see progressing from the installation on-boarding.
+This page also functions as the landing page for the dashboard and will be the first one you see progressing from the installation on-boarding.

 ![Device discovery][install-maas_discovery]